You probably already know that YouTube is the world’s second biggest search engine…

 (In fact, YouTube gets over 30 million visitors per day)

-Before we get into my YouTube SEO tutorial, I want to show you an example of a video that I’ve ranked:
+Before we get into my YouTube SEO tutorial, I want to show you two examples of a video that I’ve ranked for a competitive keyword:

 Step #1: Find “Video Keywords”

 Like anything in SEO, the YouTube SEO process starts with keyword research.